Sealing Glass Jars through Capless Induction Sealing

 Through capless induction sealing, this problem has been remedied.
 An additional component is added to the equipment in order to apply the necessary pressure onto the liner while it is being adhered on the lip of the container.
 These additional sealing heads may come in different configurations, e.g., single or multiple heads.
 The sealing head is able to generate enough heat and pressure to adequately seal the container even without a cap.

 Through this technology, as with induction sealing in general, many industries have branched out into international trades and commerce.
 The food and beverage industry is a foremost user of cap liners because of the freshness guarantee that comes with these products.
 The prolonged shelf-life also allows for international export without the issue of spoilage or leaks.

 Another industry that makes full utilization of induction liners is the pharmaceutical industry.
 With the necessity of tamper evidence in mind, these seals are invaluable in packaging for these companies.

 In the cosmetics industry, having properly sealed glass jars are not just for aesthetics, but also serve to prevent product contamination and help with handling of the products.

 In the agricultural sector, these seals allow for containment of corrosive substances such as alkalis, acids and solvents, without compromising the safety of consumers.

 Benefel Pty Ltd. and Adeneli Packaging

-Our teams at Benefel Pty Ltd. and Adeneli Packaging can help you with your container sealing needs.
+Our teams at Benefel Pty Ltd. and Adeneli Packaging can help you with your sealing glass jars needs.
 Our experts are on standby to take your calls and chats.
 Whatever product you may have, we have the perfect liner material for you.
 Product consultation is free and we are happy to develop partnerships with our customers by supplying consumable products that work well with packaging machinery.